omgmog/omgmog.github.com/_posts/2026/2026-02-24-reducing-github-action-commit-noise.md

     parts = stripped.split(' ', 2)
     action, sha = parts[0], parts[1]
     msg = parts[2] if len(parts) > 2 else ''
-    is_lastfm = msg == 'Update Last.fm now playing'
+    is_update = msg == 'Update data'
-    if is_lastfm and prev_was_lastfm:
+    if is_update and prev_was_update:
         out.append(line.replace(action, 'fixup', 1))
     else:
         out.append(line)
-    prev_was_lastfm = is_lastfm
+    prev_was_update = is_update

 with open(todo_file, 'w') as f:
     f.writelines(out)
 ```

 It reads through the rebase todo in order.
-The first Last.fm commit in a consecutive run stays as `pick`.
+The first `Update data` commit in a consecutive run stays as `pick`.
 Every subsequent one becomes `fixup`, folding it into the previous commit and discarding its message.
-Any non-Last.fm commit breaks the run.
+Any other commit breaks the run.

 I ran it from just before the [oldest Last.fm commit](https://github.com/omgmog/omgmog.github.com/commit/a1aaf39e):